lextm/jekyll-theme-chirpy/_posts/2012-3-6-touch-mouse-mate-1-5-milestone-2-one-step-further.md

 ---
 Hi guys,

-Today you can download TMM installers from its homepage finally, http://touchmousemate.codeplex.com.
+Today you can download TMM installers from its homepage finally.
 That's the most important news except that we hit the second milestone of 1.5 release.
 <!--more-->

 ## Milestone 1